-In this Project Result 2 report, we present results of literature review on pedagogical and competence frameworks based on the new digital reality.
+In this Project Result 2 report, we present results of literature review on competence frameworks against the backdrop of the emerging reality in digital education.
 Furthermore, we focus on the development of a competency framework.
 We aim at connecting our framework to existing work, in particular the DigComp framework as the main competency framework for citizens as well as educators in Europe.